 A wide-ranging introduction to professional editing and proofreading

-This course is a comprehensive introduction to professional editing and proofreading in print and digital environments.
+This course is a comprehensive (online) introduction to professional editing and proofreading in print and digital environments.

 It includes professional communication and plain English, along with how to evaluate content, shape text for different purposes, and work with writers and stakeholders.
 It also provides a solid base of editorial techniques, covering web editing, grammar and common errors of written English, and topics such as fact-checking, legal concerns and Māori-language considerations.